Atlanta Motorcycle Accident Lawyers

 Motorcyclists and trike riders are much more prone to injury from accidents and some of these injuries can be catastrophic.
 A crash can cause the rider to collide with both an automobile and the road, worsening their injuries and bringing about a complete loss of their vehicle.
 Crush injuries, traumatic brain injuries, broken bones, spinal cord injuries and many others can leave the victim in dire need of help.
 Even if your injuries were not severe, you deserve just compensation.

-The Georgia motorcylce attorneys at our firm worked defending leading national insurance companies for years.
+The Atlanta motorcycle accident lawyers at our firm worked defending leading national insurance companies for years.
 We know what insurance adjusters and lawyers will do to deny or delay a claim.
 We have seen the tactics used by them, designed to get individuals to take a fast and highly insufficient payment as a settlement.
-Let our experienced motorcycle accident lawyers go to work for you, aggressively using our knowledge for the best possible outcome in your case.
+Let our experienced motorcycle accident attorneys in Atlanta, GA go to work for you, aggressively using our knowledge for the best possible outcome in your case.
 Contact us today!

 I am considering getting a motorcycle.
 What are some safety tips I should be aware of before I hit the open road?